sjkrieg/predictingterror/README.md

   Key dependencies for this script include pandas (tested with 1.3.5).
   The ref/ directory (and the files in it) must also be accessible from the same directory as the script.

-For step 2: Extract the relevant events from the [Global Terrorism Database](https://www.start.umd.edu/gtd/).
+For step 2, extract the relevant events from the [Global Terrorism Database](https://www.start.umd.edu/gtd/).
 At minimum this must be a CSV file with the columns "country_txt", "provstate",  "iyear", "imonth", and "iday".
 See the label_features() function inside utils.py for details.

-For step 3: Run one of the following scripts to train the appropriate model:
+For step 3, run one of the following scripts to train the appropriate model:
   ```
   python train_rf.py
   python train_ff1h.py